ossf/wg-dei/YouTube_SOP.md

 #### **YouTube Title**
 - Use a clear, descriptive title.
 - Include relevant keywords for SEO.
-- Example: "DEI Working Group: How to Foster Inclusion in Open Source | Community Office Hours"
+- Example: "BEAR Working Group: How to Foster Inclusion in Open Source | Community Office Hours"

 #### **YouTube Description + Links**
 - **Intro Paragraph:** Write a compelling summary of the video (2-3 sentences).